Have you ever contemplated how to change your life, which direction to go, what choice to make?

 While contemplating which choice to make, you will have to consider what is more important to you – to be happy or to grow (or both)?

-Occasionally, leaving a situation would feel like a tremendous relief while staying in it might lead to a greater opportunity for expansion and growth.
+Occasionally, leaving a situation would feel like a tremendous relief (especially if you are in pain) while staying in it might lead to a greater opportunity for healing, expansion and growth.

 On the other hand, the idea of leaving might cause an intense fear of the unknown and uncertainty even though deep in your heart you know that leaving will be better for you.
 Merely facing your fears and making the decision to leave might also create a huge leap forward.